- Download our Moving to Qatar Guide (PDF)

 Many of the expat women in Qatar are homemakers who have travelled for their husbands’ jobs and have suddenly found that they don’t have to ‘make home’ in Qatar.
 Domestic help is widely available at a reasonable price – one of the great benefits of living here, particularly for those with young children.
 As a result, expat women may find infinitely more hours to spend with their family and friends, working or on hobbies.

 The transition can be challenging at first, when women left at home alone must find ways to fill the time.
-Those living on compounds are lucky in some senses, since the compound can act as a safety net for first-time movers.
-These instant communities have welcoming neighbours and often a central swimming pool or clubhouse.
+Those living on compounds are lucky in some ways, since the compound can act as a safety net for first-time movers.
+These instant communities have welcoming neighbours and usually a central swimming pool or clubhouse.
 Another pre-made circle of friends is the network of spouses and kids of work colleagues.

 Although these ready-made relationships are often necessary and welcome, newcomers may eventually want to branch out, as expat communities can feel claustrophobic with the same people living and working very closely together.

 Due to the somewhat transient nature of expat life in Qatar, expats stay for an average of only three years.
 Most groups (and people in general) are used to welcoming new arrivals and are superb at making fresh assignees feel welcome.
-If a new arrival doesn’t find a group for their particular interest, starting one is relatively easy.
+If a new arrival can’t find a group for their particular interest, starting one is relatively easy.

 Work-life balance in Qatar